AU-Master-Thesis/thesis/sections/methodology/graph-representation.typ

 + There can only be one owner at a time.
 + When the owner goes out of scope, the value is deallocated.

 One limitation of this system is that data structures with interior bidirectional references like the gbpplanners factor graph representation are difficult to express, since there is no conceptual single owner of the graph.
 If a factor and a variable that are connected, both share a reference to the memory region of each other, then there is not a well defined concept of who owns who.
 Difficult does not mean impossible, and there are ways to express these kinds of data structures using a Rust specific design pattern called the  _Interior Mutability_ pattern@the-rust-book.
 We decided not to use this pattern and instead work within the intended modelling constructs of the Rust language.
 In the reimplementation the graph data structure uniqly owns all the variable and factor nodes.
 And nodes in the in the graph store no interior references to nodes they are connected to.
 The _petgraph_ library is used for the actual graph datastructure. petgraph is a versatile and performant graph data structure library providing various generic graph data structures with different performance characteristics@petgraph.

-Requirements:
+To choose which graph representation to use the following requirements were considered.
+The requirements are ordered by priority in descending order:

 + Dynamic insertion and deletion of nodes.
-+ Fast neighbour search.
-+
+Robots connect to each others factorgraph when they both are within the communication radius of each other and both their communication mediums are active/reachable.
+Likewise they disconnect when they move out of each others communication or the other one is unreachable.
+This connection is encoded by the InterRobot factor.
++ Fast node iteration and neighbour search: In order to ensure collision free paths at tolerable speeds, the #acr("GBP") algorithm will have to run many times a second.
+The faster each factorgraph can be traversed the better.

 #kristoffer[do some napkin math for the size of the graph to justify why the memory of the chosen structure is not very important]